Chinese Slaves and Coolies - Kǔ lì

 The Coolie trade 1838-1914

 In summary the coolie trade started when slavery had been supposedly abolished (1814 UK at Treaty of Ghent , 1825 in the US).
-The owners of mines and plantations needed cheap manpower to replace the Africans in order to avoid bankruptcy.
+The owners of mines and plantations needed cheap manpower to replace the Africans to avoid bankruptcy.
 To their credit the UK and US did send ships to patrol the seas to stop the continuation of the African slave trade.
 However, there is clear evidence that Sir John Gladstone (father of the Prime Minister William Ewart Gladstone ) was one of the first to come up with the concept of ‘indentured laborer’ to circumvent the ban on slavery.
 As long as a person has signed a contract that promised to pay a wage for a specified limited time (usually 8 years) he could then be used however his employers wished.
 The first coolies in 1838 were termed Gladstone coolies and came from India.
 Soon China provided the bulk of laborers from people fleeing the sufferings of the Taiping Rebellion.
 After about 1875 it was India that provided the bulk of the coolies up until the First World War.
 Somewhat different to the standard coolie trade however was the mass immigration of Chinese to California 1849-1904 because the immigrants were free men and not indentured to one employer.

-Chinese Coolies 1845-1875
+Chinese Slaves 1845-1875

 The bulk of the coolies came from the areas close to the coast in south-eastern China - Fujian and Guangdong.
-They were moved to great holding prisons in Macau and Hong Kong before taking the perilous sea voyage to their eventual employers.
+They were moved to great holding prisons in Macau and Hong Kong before taking the perilous sea voyage to their eventual owners/employers.
 The prisons are generally called ‘barracoons’ after the term for African slave prisons, in China they were called contemptuously zhū zǎi guǎn ‘pig sties’.
-The recruiters were called ‘crimps’ and spoke of a glowing future for their potential recruits as well as offering a small monetary advance.
+The recruiters were called ‘crimps’ and spoke of a glowing future for their recruits as well as providing a small monetary advance.
 Some claimed that the indenture period of eight Western years was equivalent to only four Chinese years!
 Many embraced the dream of making it rich abroad and avoiding poverty and starvation at home.
 Like the employment of sailors quite often this was however carried out by force - the crimps would just capture men in their homes and force them to sign (or more often put their thumbprint) their ‘indenture papers’ (written in English, Portuguese and not Chinese).
-One common ploy was to offer training abroad to acquire a skilled trade.
+One common ploy was to promise training abroad to acquire a skilled trade.
 When the recruits reached the holding prisons they were simply told these opportunities were no longer available and forced to take an un-skilled laboring job instead.
 A particularly Chinese form of deception was the gambling dens on boats moored off the coast.
 The love of gambling would tempt punters to the boat and there they would be tempted to take out a loan as a stake.
 They would then find that the only way to repay any losses was to work as a laborer.
 In the 1840s Chinese were preferred to other nationalities as they were considered more intelligent, hard-working and obedient.

 coolie, rubber plantation, Java